 What emotions are you experiencing right now?
 What are the sensations in your body?
 When you start thinking about the loss- even if it feels scary- what comes up for you?

-These are your feelings, and familiarizing yourself with them is a paramount step towards healing.
+These are your feelings and familiarizing yourself with them is paramount to healing.
 The goal isn’t to eliminate intense emotions.
-The goal is to become more accepting and embracing of them- feeling sad, angry, or confused are often part of the process.
+The goal is to become more accepting and embracing of them- feeling sad, angry, or confused is often part of the process.
 The more you try to suppress them, the stronger they often become.

 It can be helpful to remind yourself that you are entirely human.
 We cannot know joy without sadness or love without loss.
 That said, you are meant to have thoughts and feelings.